Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/complete-mutation.md

       ExpressionAttributeValues: {
         ":listingId": args.listingId,
       },
-    };
+    }
     try {
-      const listings = await dynamoDBLib.call("query", params);
+      const listings = await dynamoDBLib.call("query", params)
-      return listings;
+      return listings
     } catch (e) {
-      return e;
+      return e
     }
-  };
+  }
 }
 ```

 ⌛ First off we are adding our necessary libs to the file

-⌛ then we are creating a function called getPrices that will go into the listings table and get the listing that matches thee listingId for the listing the customer wants to make a booking for.
+⌛ Then we are creating a function called `getPrices` that will go into the `listings` table and get the listing that matches the `listingId` for the listing the customer wants to make a booking for.

 Next up let's calculate the price of the booking: